wpeC.jpg (33803 bytes)

 Order in which the IMF is to play a commanding role.
 Bottom line: The IMF is the social safety net of Goldman

 Sachs.
-It exists to spare the Money Power the free-market consequences of its idiot investments.
-Argentina's is
+It exists to spare the Money Power the free-market consequences of its idiot investments

 deficit of $450 billion and IMF and World Bank loans that shovel tens of billions of dollars abroad annually to